Kindergarten: Demonstrating Literacy and Mathematics Behaviour

 - Turn their attention to the whiteboard with the line of symmetry on it.
-Draw attention to the line of symmetry.
+Explain what a line of symmetry is.

-- Proceed by explaining that they are going to be playing a game where one person puts a shape down and the other person needs to put the same shape down in a way that follows the rules of the symmetry game.
+- Explain to students that they will play a game where one person puts a shape down and the other person needs to put the same shape down in a way that follows the rules of symmetry.

 - Demonstrate this on the whiteboard.

-- After students have showed they understand how to play, explain that they will be getting their own board, and playing this game with a partner.
+- After students have shown that they understand how to play, provide them with their own magnetic boards and have them play the game with a partner.

-- Gather the students in a circle again.
-Have them look at other designs made playing the symmetry game.
+- Gather the students in a circle again and have them look at each other’s designs.

-- Use your design to talk about slides and flips.
+- Use the designs to talk about slides and flips.
 Which shapes don’t have to be flipped to get the symmetrical image?

-- Exploring fractions by comparing shapes: What fraction of the hexagon is a trapezoid?
+- Explore fractions by comparing shapes: What fraction of the hexagon is a trapezoid?
 Triangle?
 Rhombus?

-- Puzzles: Create a base shape, trace the shape and give it to other students.
-Tell them how many pieces are required to fit the puzzle or give a list of the actual shapes used and ask students to fill in the shape.
+- Create a puzzle: trace a design and give it to students.
+Tell them how many pieces are required to fit the puzzle or provide a list of the actual shapes used and ask them to fill in the shape.

 - Stack the pieces in shape groups to create a 3D graph of how many of each type were used in the image.